 Shortcomings of Current Interregional Planning Construct

-- Interregional planning processes are in their infancy and remain incomplete.
+- Interregional transmission planning is in its infancy and remains incomplete.
 Order 1000 was intended to resolve a number of transmission development issues, including improving interregional planning.
-But challenges remain to achieve the investment in large-scale transmission envisioned by FERC when it promulgated that order.
-The general view across the industry is that interregional planning processes are at best, stalled, and at worst, ineffective in identifying valuable projects.
-As recently noted by AWEA, “FERC Order 1000 was a well-intentioned attempt to fix two of the main obstacles holding back transmission investment, barriers to planning and paying for regional and interregional transmission.
-However, unintended consequences and lackluster implementation, particularly for interregional transmission, have left all sides unhappy.”
+But challenges remain to achieve the investment in large-scale Transmission envisioned by FERC when it promulgated that order.
+The general view across the industry is that interregional planning processes are, at best, stalled and, at worst, ineffective in identifying valuable projects.
+As recently noted by AWEA, “FERC Order 1000 was a well-intentioned attempt to fix two of the main obstacles holding back transmission investment, barriers to planning and paying for regional and interregional Transmission.
+However, unintended consequences and lackluster implementation, particularly for interregional Transmission, have left all sides unhappy.”

-Given the urgency with which new transmission is needed in the United States and the complexity of the challenges, potential solutions may take a number of different forms in different stages from project identification to project implementation and operation.
+Given the urgency with which the United States needs new transmission development and the complexity of the challenges, potential solutions may take a number of different forms in different stages from project identification to project implementation and operation.

 Planning reforms: While FERC Order 1000 included provisions for improved interregional planning, the evidence to date suggests that utilities have shifted focus to smaller regional projects vs. long-haul interregional transmission projects.
 Some regions are attempting to remedy this: